-Yukon Energy currently meets over 90% of Yukon's electricity needs each year with clean, renewable power because of our large supply of hydroelectricity.
+Yukon Energy has historically met over 90% of Yukon's electricity needs each year with clean, renewable power because of our large supply of hydroelectricity.
 In 2017, only 3% of Yukon's greenhouse gas emissions were caused by electricity generation.

 In July 2019, we released our 5-year strategic plan with a bold 10-year vision to be a Canadian leader in sustainable energy by 2030.
 Later that year, based on the input of Yukoners, we also decided not to move forward with the development of a new 20-megawatt thermal generation facility to supply electricity during emergency conditions.